patrickrottman/osrs-inventory-setups/README.md

 - Update documentation as needed

 ## License
-This project is MIT licensed - see the [LICENSE](LICENSE) file for details.
+This project is MIT licensed.

 ## Acknowledgments
-- [RuneLite](https://runelite.net/) - For the amazing Inventory Setups plugin
+- [Inventory Setups Plugin](https://github.com/dillydill123/inventory-setups) - For the amazing Inventory Setups plugin
+- [RuneLite](https://runelite.net/) - For the launcher itself <3
 - [OSRS Wiki](https://oldschool.runescape.wiki/) - Item data and images
 - The OSRS community for feedback and suggestions